-01. Action: Begin the public comment period to revise the Mississippi Perkins V State Plan to include work-based learning as a measure of CTE program quality [Goals 1 and 2 - MBE Strategic Plan]
+01. Approval of the revised Mississippi Perkins V State Plan to include work-based learning as a measure of CTE program quality [Goals 1 and 2 - MBE Strategic Plan]

-Background Information: The Mississippi Perkins V Taskforce is recommending the addition of work-based learning as an additional measure of CTE program quality beginning in the 2022-2023 School Year.
+Background Information: The Mississippi Perkins V Taskforce recommended the addition of work-based learning as an additional measure of CTE program quality beginning in the 2022-2023 School Year.